A Strange Day on Planet Earth

 I am back down the mountain now, in a rectangular room looking at pictures of the mountain I took on this thing called an I-phone, another rectangle made through some bad magic.
 The pictures are rectangles and reflect nothing of myself in the web, the feeling of my DNA coiling around my own center.

-My ancestors are buried far from here, across different lands and across oceans.
+My recent human ancestors are buried far from here, over different lands and across oceans.
 The place I call home is rented out by the month, with money as profits for a man I will never meet.
-When I look out the window I see flourescent signs from a strip mall positively glaring at me, as if they too resent being left on, wanting an evening’s respite from their own light.
-When I open the window I hear the unhappy roar of more metals beasts … the metal beasts that seem to breed in silent cement lots, annually producing what they call another “generation.”
+When I look out the window I see flourescent signs from a strip mall glaring at me, as if they too resent being left on, wanting an evening’s respite from their own light.
+When I open the window I hear the unhappy roar of more metals beasts — the metal beasts that seem to breed in silent cement lots, annually producing what they call another “generation.”
 I can’t remember why we live like this, but I also can’t remember what came before.

-I am back down the mountain now, in a rectangular building with its own letters and numbers: if I typed those digits into this cobalt-laden rectangle people across the world could pull up its latitude and longitude—with pictures!—on Google Maps, just like that. … Right here I am, so tirelessly chronicled and counted, but then I have no idea where I am at all.
+I am back down the mountain now, in a rectangular building with its own letters and numbers: if I typed those digits into this cobalt-laden rectangle people across the world could pull up its latitude and longitude — with pictures! — on Google Maps, just like that.
+Right here I am, so tirelessly chronicled and counted, but then I have no idea where I am at all.

 Walking in March